tomszekeres/deal-delivers-app/README.md

 Dulwich Delivers is a simple directory of independent businesses offering local delivery.
-Enabling people to stay at home and save lives, while keeping our high streets alive.
+Enabling people to stay at home and save lives, while supporting the high streets.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).